-I was relieved to discover that there is much both groups have in common and equally much they can learn from each other.
+I was relieved to discover that there is much both groups have in common and can learn from each other.

 - Cathy Ma entertained with her experiences of falling into product management uninitiated and having to figure it out from first principles.
 The seven things she wished she knew prior to taking on her products at IPC Media are hard-earned nuggets of wisdom that any new product manager or entrepreneur would benefit from knowing from the start.